 Reviewers should identify in their reviews that the relevant published work that has not been cited by the author(s), together with any such instances wherein proper source has not been provided.

-The reviewers are encouraging to immediately inform if incase, there is any major resemblances between a manuscript under consideration and with other published articles or papers of which they are aware.
+The reviewers are encouraged to immediately inform if in case, there are any major resemblances between a manuscript under consideration and with other published articles or papers of which they are aware.

 Responsibilities of Editors

-Editor is the main communicator between the reviewers, authors and publisher.
-Editor is the key factor who deals with any received information, complained or misconduct by the author or reviewer.
+The editor is the main communicator between the reviewers, authors, and publisher.
+The editor is the key factor who deals with any received information, complained or misconduct by the author or reviewer.
 The editor’s decision is final in acceptance or decline of a manuscript for publication.

-Editor is responsible for the contents and overall quality of the publication, which can be ensure with the help of concerning reviewer and authors.
-Editor adopts processes that encourage accuracy, significance, originality, completeness and clarity of research work.
+The editor is responsible for the contents and overall quality of the publication, which can be ensured with the help of concerning reviewer and authors.
+Editor adopts processes that encourage accuracy, significance, originality, completeness, and clarity of research work.

 Fairness and Reliability

-Editor’s decision should solely depend on scientific merit, relevancy to the subject, scope of the journal rather on financial, racial, ethnic origin etc... of the authors
+Editor’s decision should solely depend on scientific merit, relevance to the subject, scope of the journal rather on financial, racial, ethnic origin etc... of the authors

 Confession and conflicts of interest

-Submitted work in form of manuscript must not be used in any form by editor's own work.
+Submitted work in form of a manuscript must not be used in any form by editor's own work.
 Editors should not allow any conflicts of interest between staff, authors, reviewers and board members.
-Editor must be guided by the COPE flowcharts in cases of suspected misconduct or disputed authorship.
+The editor must be guided by the COPE flowcharts in cases of suspected misconduct or disputed authorship.